dkurpi/dkurpi/README.md

 ## Hi there, I'm Dawid Kurpiel - aka dkurpi 👋

-I’m a self taught Full Stack Developer based in Cracov, Poland and a final year student of the second-degree studies in Robotics at University of Science and Technology, Cracov.
+I’m a self taught Full Stack Developer based in Cracow, Poland and a final year student of the second-degree studies in Robotics at University of Science and Technology, Cracov.
 <br/>
 <br/>
 ### Languages and Tools: